[Ord. No. 1341, 3-18-2024[1].]

 C.

-If by a license tab or other means, the owner of an impounded animal can be identified, the Animal Control Officer shall immediately upon impoundment notify the owner by telephone or mail.
+If by a license tab or other means, the Owner of an impounded Animal can be identified, the Code Enforcement Officer shall immediately upon impoundment make every possible reasonable effort to notify the Owners of the impoundment and inform such Owners of the conditions whereby they may regain custody of such Animal.

 D.

-At any time prior to the disposal of any animal impounded by the City, the owner thereof, upon satisfactory proof of ownership, may redeem such animal upon exhibiting a certificate of license and a certificate of vaccination for rabies and by paying a redemption fee of fifty dollars ($50.00), plus an additional ten dollars ($10.00) for each day the animal was impounded.
-If such animal has not been licenses or vaccinated for rabies the owner, in addition to paying the redemption fee and the boarding fee, shall immediately after the animal is released to the owner, have such animal licensed and/or vaccinated for rabies.
-Thereafter, within five (5) days after the animal has been released to the owner, the owner shall tender to the Code Enforcement Officer proof of licensing and/or vaccination for rabies.
-If the owner fails to tender proof of licensing and/or vaccination for rabies within the prescribed time, the Code Enforcement Officer shall impound the animal and dispose of the animal pursuant to Subsection (E) of this Section.
+At any time prior to the disposal of any Animal impounded by the City, the Owner thereof, upon satisfactory proof of ownership, may redeem such Animal upon exhibiting a certificate of license and a certificate of vaccination for rabies and by paying a redemption fee of fifty dollars ($50.00), plus an additional ten dollars ($10.00) for each day the Animal was impounded.
+If such Animal has not been licensed or vaccinated for rabies, the Owner, in addition to paying the redemption fee and the boarding fee, shall immediately after the Animal is released to the Owner, have such Animal licensed and/or vaccinated for rabies.
+Thereafter, within five (5) days after the Animal has been released to the Owner, the Owner shall tender to the Code Enforcement Officer proof of licensing and/or vaccination for rabies.
+If the Owner fails to tender proof of licensing and/or vaccination for rabies within the prescribed time, the Code Enforcement Officer shall impound the Animal and dispose of the Animal pursuant to Subsection (E) of this Section.

 E.

-Any animal not reclaimed by its owner within five (5) working days shall become the property of the local Government authority, or Humane Society, and shall be placed for adoption in a suitable home or humanely euthanized, upon the discretion of the Animal Control Officer.
+Any Animal not reclaimed by its Owner within five (5) working days shall become the property of the City, or Humane Society, and shall be placed for adoption in a suitable home or humanely euthanized, upon the discretion of the Code Enforcement Officer.

 F.